 If you are a record shareholder and you indicate your voting choices, your shares will be voted according to your instructions.
-If you fail to give voting instructions, the proxy agents will vote your shares FOR each person named in this Proxy Statement as a nominee for election to the Board of Directors, FOR ratification of the selection of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the fiscal year ending

-December 31, 2011, FOR the advisory (non-binding) resolution to approve executive compensation, and FOR the advisory (non-binding) resolution to vote on approval of executive compensation every year.
+If you fail to give voting instructions, the proxy agents will vote your shares FOR each person named in this Proxy Statement as a nominee for election to the Board of Directors, FOR ratification of the selection of PricewaterhouseCoopers, LLP ("PwC") as our independent registered public accounting firm for the fiscal year ending December 31, 2013, and FOR the advisory (non-binding) resolution to approve executive compensation.
 The proxy agents will vote according to their best judgment on any other matter that properly comes before the Annual Meeting.
 At present, the Board of Directors does not know of any other such matters.

-How to Vote Shares Held in Street Name by a Broker, Bank or Other Nominee
+How to Vote Shares Held in Street Name by a Broker, Bank, or Other Nominee

 If your shares are held in street name by a broker, bank, or other nominee, you may direct your vote by submitting your voting instructions to your broker, bank, or other nominee.
 Please refer to the voting instructions provided by your account manager.
-Your broker or other nominee is not permitted to vote your shares on election of directors unless you provide voting instructions.
-Brokers also do not have discretionary authority to vote on the advisory (non-binding) resolution to approve executive compensation or on the advisory (non-binding) resolution on the frequency of the vote to approve executive compensation unless you provide voting instructions.
+Your broker or other nominee is not permitted to vote your shares on election of directors or on the advisory (non-binding) resolution to approve executive compensation, unless you provide voting instructions.
 Therefore, to be sure your shares are voted, please instruct your broker or other nominee as to how you wish it to vote.